 - A method for discovering game-changing innovations

 What do you mean by “game-changing”?

 This article is not about how you can discover the next Google, Facebook, SpaceX, Spotify, etc..
 Instead, it is about things that (at first) seem a lot more prosaic.
-But here is the rub: typically, game-changing innovations happen slowly, then suddenly.
-We would like to discover them while they are still in the “slowly” phase.
+But here’s the rub: typically, game-changing innovations happen gradually, then suddenly.
+We would like to discover them while they are still in the “gradually” phase.

 First, let me explain what I mean by “game-changing” or “breakthrough”.
 In software engineering, there is a concept called “breaking change”.
 A breaking change is a change in one part of the system that potentially causes other components to fail.
 And this concept also captures what I mean by “game-changing or breakthrough innovation”:

 A game-changing innovation does any of the following in your business: it makes something obsolete, it makes something work an order of magnitude better, or it enables something entirely new.